-- 1. Designate a work area that is clean and well lit.
-The work area must not allow access by children or pets to prevent distraction and injury. - Route the power cord along a safe route to reach the work area without creating a tripping hazard or exposing the power cord to possible damage.
-The power cord must reach the work area with enough extra length to allow free movement while working. - Cut only the following materials: Drywall, wood, sheet metal. - 4.
-Refer to maximum cutting thickness in the Specifications Table on page 7 for limitations on workpiece size. - 5.
-Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - 6.
-There must not be objects, such as utility lines, nearby that will present a hazard while working.
+- Designate a work area that is clean and well lit.
+The work area must not allow access by children or pets to prevent distraction and injury. - There must not be objects, such as utility lines, nearby that will present a hazard while working. - Route the power cord along a safe route to reach the work area without creating a tripping hazard or exposing the power cord to possible damage.
+The power cord must reach the work area with enough extra length to allow free movement while working. - 4.
+Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - 5.
+There must not be objects, such as utility lines, nearby that will present a hazard while working. - 6.
+Refer to maximum cutting depth in Specifications on page 8.

-General Operating Instructions
+General Instructions For Use